About the River

 Do you have other gear for rent that will make our trip more comfortable?

 Yepper!
 PLEASE, if you rent nothing else from us, at least rent a dry bag!
 See our video on why you should rent a dry bag.
 NO ONE wants to sleep in a wet sleeping bag.
 Trash bags have a HUGE failure rate – don’t be a victim!
+Here’s the entire list of items we have available for rent to make your paddle trip more comfortable.

 a